-Since 2015, the GRO system has removed 29.1 million gallons of contaminated groundwater and approximately 146 lb of uranium (Figure 9).
+Since 2015, the GRO system has removed 32.4 million gallons of contaminated groundwater and approximately 159 lb of uranium (Figure 9).
 Current estimates suggest that 1400 lb of uranium are remaining in the AOA as solid-phase and dissolved mass.
-From May 2022 to April 2023, the GRO system removed approximately 1.5 million gallons of contaminated groundwater and 8 lb of uranium.
-In comparison, from May 2021 to April 2022, the GRO system removed approximately 3.6 million gallons of contaminated groundwater and 14 lb of uranium.
+From May 2023 to April 2024, the GRO system removed approximately 3.3 million gallons of contaminated groundwater and 13 lb of uranium.
+In comparison, from May 2022 to April 2023, the GRO system removed approximately 1.5 million gallons of contaminated groundwater and 8 lb of uranium.
+The increased groundwater volume and uranium mass extracted during this performance period is due to the increased snowfall in winter 2022-2023.